 - 18 French dinner rolls (about 1-3/4 ounces each), split and warmed

-- Optional toppings: shredded cabbage, julienned carrot, sliced jalapeno pepper, fresh cilantro or basil and Sriracha Asian hot chili sauce
+- Optional toppings: Shredded cabbage, julienned carrot, sliced jalapeno pepper, fresh cilantro or basil and Sriracha chili sauce

-- In a small bowl, whisk the first seven ingredients until blended.
+- In a small bowl, whisk the first 7 ingredients until blended.
 Place roast in a 4- or 5-qt. slow cooker.
 Pour sauce mixture over top.
-Cook, covered, on low 7-9 hours or until pork is tender.
+Cook, covered, on low until pork is tender, 7-9 hours.

-Remove roast; cool slightly.
+- Remove roast; cool slightly.
 Skim fat from cooking juices.
-Coarsely shred pork with two forks.
+Coarsely shred pork with 2 forks.
 Return pork to slow cooker; heat through.
 Using tongs, serve pork on rolls, adding toppings as desired.

 Freeze option: Freeze cooled meat mixture in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Heat through in a saucepan, stirring occasionally and adding a little broth if necessary.
+Heat through in a saucepan, stirring occasionally; add a little broth if necessary.
 Serve as directed.
-Yield: 18 servings.